bickyraj/base_cms/README.md

-# Base CRM
+# Base CMS
-This is a base crm setup with OAuth 2 authentication in vue.js and Laravel 5.5.
+This is a base cms setup with OAuth 2 authentication in vue.js and Laravel 5.5.

 ## Features
 <ul>